benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

 The equilibrium and bifurcation set of the cusp catastrophe reveals a generic geometric property of all the caustics: The equilibrium surface is a smooth surface in the space $(\mathbf{x}, \mathbf{u})$, but the bifurcation set is not a smooth line in the unfolding space $(\mathbf{u})$.
 More formally, the equilibrium set is always a manifold, whereas the bifurcation set is not.
 In the case of the cusp, $\mathcal{B}$ is diffeomorphic, but not homeomorphic, to $\mathbb{R}^1$, meaning that $\mathcal{B}$ cannot be smoothly deformed to $\mathbb{R}^1$ without flattening the non-differentiable point at the origin.

-As was mentioned above, the equilibrium set typically represent the physical solutions to a boundary problem, with $\mathbf{x}$ being the unobservable Lagrangian space, and $\mathbf{u}$ being the observed Eulerian space.
+As was mentioned above, the equilibrium set typically represents the physical solutions to a boundary problem, with $\mathbf{x}$ being the unobservable Lagrangian space, and $\mathbf{u}$ being the observed Eulerian space.
 For the cusp, we can see that there are regions of 3 overlapping solutions, which are bounded the by the cusp point and the fold lines emerging from it.
 These are known as *multi-image regions* in lensing applications, or *multistream regions* is cosmological structure formation and are nicely illustrated in the following physical applications.

 <figure>
   <div style="margin: 10px">